sadranafe/ukebay/README.md

 ## Contributing
 We welcome contributions to make __UkeBay__ even more awesome!
 Whether it's bug fixes, feature additions, or improvements to the documentation, your help is highly appreciated.

-## Features
-- Nice filtering , sorting and searching!
-- Responsive design for optimal viewing across devices
-- Seamless navigation with React Router Dom
-- Integration of Material UI components for enhanced user interface
-- Asynchronous data fetching using Axios
-- Interactive carousels and sliders powered by Swiper
-- Icon integration with Boxicons for improved visual appeal

 ## Acknowledgements
 - Special thanks to the creators and contributors of the dependencies used in this project.